Victoria Probate Costs

 Cost 1: The Notice of Intention advertisement

-The current 2023-2024 Court charge in Victoria for publishing the Notice of Intention is $25.40.
+As of 18th November 2024 the Court charge in Victoria for publishing a Notice of Intention has increased to $35.90.
 The notice must run for 14 days on the Supreme Court of Victoria website, the Victorian Probate Online Advertising System (POAS).
 The Notice of Intention contains some standard wording and is designed to state on the public record that an application for a grant of Probate will be made.
 It includes the name of the deceased and the name(s) of the executor(s) named in the will.
 An example of what a Notice of Intention for Victoria looks like is below;

 Take notice that Jane SMITH, the executor named in the will dated 1 January 20xx of John Smith, deceased, late of 1 Example Street, Melbourne, Victoria, Australia will 14 days after the date of publication of this advertisement apply to the Supreme Court of Victoria for a grant of Probate of the will.